|

 has "temporary finality" and is an announcement by an

+independent referee as to the rights of the contracting parties.
 As for the procedure . . . how to adjudicate, it will often be

 that the machinery is laid down in the adopted Adjudication Rules